 If you found this post interesting, follow us on twitter where we tweet about web development, web design, and startups.

 PS: Usersnap is currently hiring & we’re looking for full stack developers!

-I know, I just talked about how to become a full stack developer.
-Last but not least, I just wanted to give you a heads-up on Usersnap, which is our very own bug tracking tool, used by software companies like Facebook, and Google.
-Feel free to give it a try.
-It’s free for 15 days.
+I know, I just talked about the best tips for becoming a full stack developer in 2017.
+Last but not least, I wanted to give you a heads-up on Usersnap, which is our very own visual user feedback and bug tracking tool, used by companies like Facebook, Google, and Microsoft.